fahadhaidari/pi2.js/README.md

 ## Random info:

-1. You can access the props of an object directly after creation.
+1. You can access the props of an object directly after you create that object.

     Some examples: